 American Opportunity Credit.
-Credit of up to \$2,500 per student for the first four years.
+Credit of up to \$2,500 per student for the first four years of higher education.
 40% of the credit may be refundable.

 Lifetime Learning Credit.
 Credit of 20% of the first \$10,000 of qualified education expenses (maximum credit is \$2,000).
 No limit on the number of years the credit may be claimed.